NHSDigital/manage-vaccinations-in-schools-reporting/README.md

 ## Building & Running a Docker container

-The application can be built and run via Docker, to support deployment.
+The application can be built and run via Docker, to support deployment to AWS.
+By default, the docker container listens on port 5000, but as Mac OS typically has an existing system application (Control Center) listening on port 5000, we use Docker's port mapping to map port 5001 on the host (your laptop) to 5000 on the container.

 ### Build